🚀 RAG Pilot - A RAG Pipeline Tuning Tool

 Refer to Create Running Environment in the Online RAG pipeline tuning section for setting up the environment before proceeding.

-How to use RAG Pilot to tune your RAG solution
+🔧 How to Adjust RAG Pilot to Tune Your RAG Solution

 RAG Pilot represents each stage of the RAG pipeline as a node, such as node_parser, indexer, retriever, etc. Each node can have different modules that define its type and configuration.
 The nodes and modules are specified in a YAML file, allowing users to switch between different implementations easily.